 Common California living trust terms include the following:

 - Grantor: A grantor is a person or institution that creates the trust.
 The grantor decides what property to add to the trust and who the beneficiaries will be.
-The grantor can change any part of an irrevocable trust as often as he or she likes.
+The grantor can change any part of revocable trust as often as he or she likes.

 - Trustee: A trustee is a party who is charged with holding or managing trust property.
 Most grantors designate themselves as the trustee while living.
 A successor trustee can be designated to manage the trust property once the grantor passes.